albandewilde/random_image_sender/README.md

 # Critical Hit/Fumble cards for discord

-Choose a random image in a folder and send it.
+Choose a random image to CRITICAL or FAIL situations and send it.

 ## Get our own bot